Symbol and Interval Linking

 Background and Grid

-refer to the area at the very bottom (x-axis) which is called Time Scale and right (y-axis) of the chart, which is called Price Scale.
-You can change settings for the scales by opening Chart Properties
+The Scales refer to the area at the very bottom (x-axis) which is called Time Scale and right (y-axis) of the chart, which is called Price Scale.
+You can change settings for the scales by opening Chart Properties and then clicking Scales.

 The Scale Properties allows you to change the scales background color and text configuration.
 You can also set the price scale to display on the left side or on the right side, and remove the Time Scale.